387th Air Expeditionary Group: 387th Air Expeditionary Group

 The 387th Air Expeditionary Group was activated by Air Combat Command as part of the Global War on Terror in 2003.
-The 387 AEG was a blend of attack and reconnaissance forces, consisting of close to 500 103 FW and 104 FW personnel and totaling around 1,300.
-A-10 Thunderbolt II aircraft were assigned to the 131st Expeditionary Fighter Squadron from the 131 FS, 104 FW (Massachusetts ANG), Barnes MAP (MA) (11 aircraft) and 118 FS, 103 FW (Connecticut ANG), Bradley ANGB (CT) (7 Aircraft).
+The 387th was a blend of attack and reconnaissance forces, consisting of close to 500 103 FW and 104 FW personnel and totaling approximately 1,300 personnel.
+A-10 Thunderbolt II aircraft were assigned to the 131st Expeditionary Fighter Squadron from the 131st Fighter Squadron (104th Fighter Wing, Massachusetts Air National Guard), Barnes Municipal Airport (11 aircraft), and the 118th Fighter Squadron (103rd Fighter Wing, Connecticut Air National Guard) from Bradley Air National Guard Base (seven Aircraft).

 Together, the deployed A-10 pilots logged 1,119 sorties and 3,821 flying hours (3,100 combat hours during 900 sorties) with no combat losses or battle damage.
-The missions included 35 CSAR sorties, with the rescue of an aircraft crew and numerous medical evacuations to the unit's credit.
+The missions included 35 combat-search-and-rescue (CSAR) sorties, with the rescue of an aircraft crew and numerous medical evacuations.

-All 18 aircraft arrived as formation over Bradley IAP on 29 April 2003.
-Diverting to the west of the air base, the formation split up.
-The 104 FW aircraft swung north, the 103rd FW aircraft went on to Hartford for a fly-by salute at the state Capitol before touching down one by one.
+In 2021, the 387th AEG assisted in the evacuation of over 124,000 Afghan personnel from Hamid Karzai International Airport in what was the largest humanitarian airlift in history.

+In 2024, members of the 387th AEG deployed to the U.S. Central Command area of responsibility in support of Operation Inherent Resolve.